ContextLab/storytelling-with-data/slides/README.md

 - [Maximizing the data-to-ink ratio](https://medium.com/plotly/maximizing-the-data-ink-ratio-in-dashboards-and-slide-deck-7887f7c1fab) (Source: [medium.com](https://medium.com/))
 - Take a look at [A Layered Grammar of Graphics](https://www.dropbox.com/s/xhpjth2f4aamn5u/layered-grammar.pdf) by Hadley Wickham (skim or skip the code examples) and [The Grammar of Graphics](https://www.dropbox.com/s/4qwd16psogqdgi6/Wilk10.pdf) by Leland Wilkinson.
 - [**Discussion: telling effective stories about data**](https://youtu.be/TbrNyfw9voU)
+- Communicating with sound: in-class discussion with director, editor, and producer [Sam Green](https://www.imdb.com/name/nm0338316/?ref_=tt_ov_dr) and class "field trip" to a showing of [32 SOUNDS](https://hop.dartmouth.edu/events/32-sounds) (**Special thanks to the [Hopkins Center for the Arts at Dartmouth](https://hop.dartmouth.edu/) for donating tickets to all PSYC 81.09 students in the W24 term!**)
 - [Assignment 2: data story remix](https://github.com/ContextLab/storytelling-with-data/blob/master/assignments/assignment%202/Assignment_2.md)  You find some inspiration by taking a look at one or more of the following sources of data stories:
   - [FiveThirtyEight.com](https://fivethirtyeight.com/)
   - [Reddit: DataIsBeautiful](https://www.reddit.com/r/dataisbeautiful/)